rust-lang/rfcs/text/3723-static-function-argument-unpacking.md

 Some programming languages such as JavaScript and PHP use an ellipsis prefix, `...`, as the syntax for a similar feature.
 Using this same syntax benefits inter-language consistency and familiarity for new users of Rust.
 There's an ongoing effort on [variadic generics](https://internals.rust-lang.org/t/variadic-generics-design-sketch/18974) proposing a `...` operator for unpacking in a compatible but wider setting than in this RFC.

 Commonly, in other programming languages, the order in which the tokens appear is that inside the parentheses of a function call syntax, the collection to unpack the arguments from is **prefixed** by the symbol that is used for unpacking (e.g. `...` or `*`).
 Thus, the same prefix order has been selected in this RFC.
 One notable exception to this is Julia, in which argument unpacking – known as [splatting](https://docs.julialang.org/en/v1/manual/functions/#Varargs-Functions) – is performed with `f(args...)`.

+## Omissions

+The supported use cases are limited to avoid problems that come with large scope.
+To help avoid metaphorical cul-de-sacs, i.e. incompatibilities with future features, some out-of-scope expansions are laid out with some attention to detail under [Future Possibilities](#future-possibilities).

+Specifically, this RFC focuses on bringing argument unpacking only to call expressions while allowing for building on its design and findings.
+For example, using unpacking of collections to define other collections is left out of scope (but suggested under Future Possibilities).
+Likewise, users would probably expect to be able to use argument unpacking in standard library macros such as `println!`, but designing and implementing that has been deferred as well.

+Even though leaving some of the natural-seeming consequences of argument unpacking out of scope reduces its usefulness at first, it is not generally unprecedented: For example, features such as *const generics* have been successfully introduced into the language in chunks, as an [MVP](https://blog.rust-lang.org/2021/02/26/const-generics-mvp-beta.html).
+Furthermore, the future RFCs adding the remaining pieces would likely be quite lightweight in comparison, since some of the work – such as bikeshedding the most important parts of the syntax – has already been carried out in the context of this RFC.

 ## Other Terms